-Tobacco.
+- A. Tobacco.
 No use of tobacco products, including cigarettes, smokeless tobacco, and electronic cigarettes, is permitted within the facilities or on any Town-owned property at any time.
-"Property" means the organization's facilities "curb to curb," including offices, grounds, adjacent sidewalks, parking lots, companytown owned vehicles, and employee vehicles parked on owned and leased property. - B. Drugs and alcoholAlcohol.
-It is the policy of the Town of Newcastle to prohibit the use of or for any employee to be under the influence of any illicit drugs or alcohol while performing any work associated with any Town government function of any sort.
-Use of illicit drugs or alcohol during the course of one's duties, or the impaired performance of one's duties by reason of having engaged in the use of illicit drugs or alcohol prior to commencing work shall result in disciplinary action.
+"Property" means the organization's facilities "curb to curb," including offices, grounds, adjacent sidewalks, parking lots, town owned vehicles, and employee vehicles parked on owned and leased property. - B. Drugs and Alcohol.
 The Town of Newcastle retains the right and responsibility to expect each employee to report for work and to perform their duties in a manner which does not jeopardize the health and safety of co-workers and the public.
 Work performance impaired by alcohol or drugs, both legal and illegal, poses a threat to the well-being of employees and the public.
 Further, the State recognizes that an employee's consumption of drugs and alcohol, both on and off the job, can have a detrimental impact in the workplace.
 Therefore, it is the Town's policy to maintain an alcohol and drug-free work environment.